-The election result doesn't also come with some secret special pill that suddenly confers upon a new MP the ability to understand all the rules and
+The election result doesn't also come with some secret special pill that suddenly confers upon a new MP the ability to understand all the rules and regulations around visas, benefits claims, or pensions.

-"If the public struggle to understand how our system works then how can they know their rights?" regulations around visas, benefits claims, or pensions.
 MPs are usually elected because of their passion and commitment to the issues they campaigned on.
 They often have an ability to understand complex issues quickly.
 But it doesn't mean they have superpowers.
 It might be better if our system acknowledged that and made allowances for it that would benefit everyone instead of leaving constituents in limbo.